 If the buyer has taken out a mortgage to fund the purchase of the property, his or her lender will be present at closing, which will involve signing financial documents as well as those transferring the property.
 Some jurisdictions also require attorneys at closing.
 Even where it is not required, it may be beneficial if the transaction is particularly complex.

-Contact a law office if you think you may need a r eal estate lawyer in Sacramento, CA, such as from Kassouni Law, for your real estate transaction.
+Contact a law office if you think you may need a real estate lawyer for your real estate transaction.
 Attorneys can explain the laws applicable to your situation.